subnero1/old_website/news/_posts/2014-10-16-Making-A-Business-Case-To-Provide-Under.markdown

 date:   2014-10-16
 ---

-Considering that over 70 per cent of the planet is covered by water, there needs to be a means to remain connected underwater
+Considering that over 70 per cent of the planet is covered by water, there needs to be a means to remain connected underwater.